Costa Brava: the 10 Best Places to Visit

 2- The calmness of Roses

 Roses or Rosas, a Catalan town that surprised us with its large, endless bay and its relaxing, farniente setting!
 It is not for nothing that many French retirees come here to rest.
 We liked its large seafront promenade.
-There is no need to say Roses has all the makings of a seaside resort where you can relax by the sea, discover the shops or simply enjoy an ice cream on the waterfront.
+There is no need to say Roses has all the makings of a seaside resort where you can relax by the sea, browse the shops or simply enjoy an ice cream on the waterfront.
+Discover where to sleep and what to do in Roses here

 3- Empuriabrava, an air of Florida